chaschev/bear/README.md

 # Welcome the Bear!

 Bear is a lightweight remote automation tool for Groovy/Java/JVM.
 Bear allows your to deploy projects, setup your cluster and install software to your remote machines.
-Bear differs from other existing tools in that it's using programmatic approach - your deployment is a regular Java class which may have it's `main()`.
+Bear differs from other existing tools in that it's using programmatic approach.
+In Bear your deployment is a regular Java class which may have it's `main()`.
 Bear loves static type safety, chained method calls, FP and fluent programming techniques.

 Below is an example of a remote task: